ADACCC Air Defense Artillery Captains Career Course

-On behalf of the Command team and all supporting & teaching staff of 2-6 ADA, we would like to formally welcome you to the ADA Captain’s Career Course (CCC)!
-Please take a minute to familiarize yourself with our vision, learning priorities, and initial in-processing instructions.
-This will facilitate your professional development & growth while attending CCC.
+On behalf of the Air Defense Commandant, we would like to formally welcome you to the Air Defense Captain’s Career Course (ADCCC)!
+Please read our vision, learning priorities, and initial in-processing instructions found on this site.
+This will facilitate your professional development & growth while attending ADCCC.

 Vision: